-Drumset and percussion are offered at the South Brunswick and Princeton Academy locations for students of all levels.
+Drumset and percussion are offered at Princeton Academy for students of all levels.
 Beginners learn basic rhythm and reading skills through snare drum and drumset and receive an introduction to mallet techniques, while advancing students receive coaching in various aspects of percussion.
 All percussion students learn how to read music, maintain good sound production, and develop the dexterity to play the major percussion instruments.

 Conservatory teachers in the wind, brass, and percussion department incorporate ear training, sight reading, music fundamentals, musicianship, and the promotion of good work habits into their instruction at all levels, and remain responsive to students' individual needs and learning styles.